 Average time of one game: 1 hour

-Estimated total game duration: Between 15 and 20 hours of gameplay
+Estimated total game duration: Between 3 and 8 p.m.

 Themes: Adventure, fantasy, friendship

 Business model: Just need to buy the game once.

 The game was provided by the publisher for this review, it does not influence our opinion.

 The player is very well guided in his progression.
 The beginning shows very well how the game will unfold increase in difficulty as the player progresses in his quest.

 Violence, fear, nudity?

 Language level used